ivankocienski/with-struct/README.md

 entries and then does a deep substitution of macro body's input code block.

+## Install

+Unfortunatly its not in quicklisp, so

+> git clone git@github.com:ivankocienski/with-struct.git ~/quicklisp/local-projects

 ## Caveats

 This macro is probably not fast if your code is read heavy.
 But you'd use